AparmitSrivastava/learningGH0/README.md

 # Basic
-Learning the basics of Git and GitHub
+Learning the basics of Git and GitHub first time